macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 15: September 26, 2018

+**Today's Progress**: #R3D14 Reading about a new face recognition API.
+Today's JS practicing with kata "Logical calculator", "No zeros for heros" & "Name on billboard" #Codewars #100DaysOfCode #javascript

+**Thoughts:** Rank 4,046 @ Codewars

 ## Day 14: September 25, 2018

 **Today's Progress**: #R3D13 Reading Regex and lots of JS practicing.
 Today's kata "Add new item (collections are passed by reference)", "Circular Objects #1", "Not so black box", "Multiply the number" & "Grasshopper - If/else syntax debug" #Codewars #100DaysOfCode #javascript